-The Academic Leadership Development Program (ALDP) is a cohort-based leadership development program co-sponsored by the UBC Vancouver Office of the Provost (through the Provost and the Vice-Provost and Vice-President Academic) and VP Human Resources.
+The Academic Leadership Development Program (ALDP) is a cohort-based leadership development program co-sponsored by the Office of the Provost and Vice-President, Academic (through the Provost and the Vice-Provost, Academic Affairs) and the Vice-President Human Resources.
 ALDP is offered to new Department Heads, Program Directors, Associate Deans, and academic leaders in related roles based on recommendations from the Deans within each faculty.

 The three key elements to ALDP are workshops (designed with a problem-based learning approach), studio sessions, and leadership coaching.

 “ALDP has had a tremendous impact….Knowing about resources available across campus, but also being aware that many of us were facing similar challenges has meant that when a difficult situation arises, I don't feel overwhelmed - and sometimes actually feel energized, as if I'm being given a chance to display leadership.”

 - To enhance and contribute to the effectiveness and personal satisfaction of Heads, Directors, Associate Deans, and other academic leaders at UBC

 - To articulate expectations regarding their roles and responsibilities, and

 - To support the development of leadership capacity at the University, through problem-based learning, coaching support, peer mentoring, and workshops.